 - Applying bias binding tape AFTER pleating

-In short: usually, you would like to finish hems of pleated fabrics before pleating them (at least that is my experience with hand pleating fabric at home :).
-Keep in mind you have to use 100% polyester threads.
+Usually, you would like to finish hems of fabrics before pleating them permanently (at least that is my experience with hand pleating fabric at home :).
+Use 100% polyester threads to do so.

 With hemming fabrics after pleating you achieve some unusual designs.
 Have a look at the photos.
 I find them interesting.